maz-tech/google-cybersecurity-certificate-notes/3 Connect and Protect - Networks and Network Security/2 Network operations.md

 - Security zones: Segment of network protecting internal network from wider internet.
 E.g. untrusted guest wifi.
 - Subnetworks: Network might have subnets to isolate departments etc.

-### Controlled zones
+### Security zones

-- Uncontrolled zone: Any zone outside org's control, e.g. internet.
+- Uncontrolled zone: Any network outside org's control, e.g. internet.
-- Controlled zone: Subnet that protects internal from uncontrolled.
+- Controlled zone: Subnet that protects internal network from uncontrolled zones.
-  - DMZ: Demilitarized zone, public facing services like web servers, DNS servers, email.
+  - DMZ: Demilitarized zone, public facing services that can access the internet like web servers, DNS servers, proxy servers, email and file servers.
   - Internal network: Private internal-only servers and data.
-  - Restricted zone: Highly confidential contents only for certain employees.
+  - Restricted zone: Highly confidential information only for certain employees.

 Typically you'd have internet -> firewall -> DMZ -> firewall -> internal -> firewall -> restricted.

+### Subnetting

+- Subdivision of a network into logical groups called subnets

 ### CIDR

-Classless inter-domain routing, creating subnets by applying subnet masks to IP addresses.
+Classless Inter-Domain Routing, creating subnets by applying subnet masks to IP addresses.
 For example `198.51.100.0/24` = `198.51.100.0` - `198.51.100.255`.

 ## Proxy servers

-A server that fulfils requests by forwarding the request elsewhere.
+A server that fulfils requests of a client by forwarding the request to other servers.
 Can be used to hide private network IP address.
-Can also cache a little to reduce external contacts.
+Uses temporary memory so, can also cache a little to reduce external contacts.

 Types:

-- Forward proxy: Handles requests FROM a user to the wider internet.
+- Forward proxy: Regulates and restricts a user's access to the internet.
+Hides IP address and approves requests.
-- Reverse proxy: Handles request TO a user from the wider internet.
+- Reverse proxy: Regulates and resticts the internet's access to an internal server.
-- Email proxy: Handles spam emails etc.
+- Email proxy: Filters spam emails by verifying sender's address.

 ## Feedback